kubernetes-sigs/gateway-api/geps/gep-3779/index.md

 //
 // If this struct is omitted in a rule, it matches any source.
 //
-// NOTE: In the future, if there’s a need to express more complex
+// <gateway:util:excludeFromCRD> NOTE: In the future, if there’s a need to express more complex
 // logical conditions (e.g. requiring a request to match multiple
 // criteria simultaneously—logical AND), we may evolve this API
-// to support richer match expressions or logical operators. type Source struct {
+// to support richer match expressions or logical operators. </gateway:util:excludeFromCRD>
+type Source struct {

     // Identities specifies a list of identities that are matched by this rule.